typelevel/cats-mtl/docs/src/main/mdoc/mtl-classes/tell.md

 And voila, it works as expected.
-We were using just a standard `Writer` for this example, but remember that any monad transformer stack with `WriterT` in it somewhere will have an instance of `FunctorTell`.
+We were using just a standard `Writer` for this example, but remember that any monad transformer stack with `WriterT` in it somewhere will have an instance of `Tell`.